Portfolio-Advanced-software/.github/Documentation/Security by design.md

 ![image](https://github.com/Portfolio-Advanced-software/.github/assets/73555911/21128cea-5f5d-4c55-8ed9-d3a3b0400757)

 I already worked with environment variables but I deleted them when building my pipeline because I didn't how to use it in there.
 I know saw on this [post](https://www.reddit.com/r/github/comments/13kfg0s/what_is_the_proper_way_to_hide_sensitive/) that you could store them somewhere in the cloud encrypted.
 It seems like a good and easy managable way to handle this.
-Firstly I will store them in an environment file for cleannes and better handling, by [this](https://towardsdatascience.com/use-environment-variable-in-your-next-golang-project-39e17c3aaa66).
-But unfortunately Azure for students fontys has managed the restrictions very poorly therefore I could not find the why I don't have access to my own created resource.
-So I went back by just using a .env file and putting that one in my .gitignore.
+Firstly I will store them in an environment file for cleanliness and better handling, by [this](https://towardsdatascience.com/use-environment-variable-in-your-next-golang-project-39e17c3aaa66).
+But unfortunately Azure for students fontys has managed the restrictions very poorly therefore I could not find out why I don't have access to my own created resource.
+So I went back by just using a .env file and putting that one in my .gitignore so t doesn't push or pull and put a example one in the repo.

-And I will be using github actions secrets with enviroment variables for the docker and passing the variables when starting.
+When running the docker you need to pass down the environment variables, this way the docker is also more versatile.